The Private Equity Review: Germany

 The German tax authorities take the view that the management fees and other professional expenses arising during the investment period should be capitalised as incidental acquisition costs related to investments in the tax balance sheet of the fund partnership.
 The same applies with regard to other expenses of the fund that are incurred in connection with the investments.
 The capitalised expenses would be pro rata allocated to investments acquired during a financial year, and they decrease capital gains upon disposal of the investments.

-Due to the fact that a direct allocation of the fees to individual investments can only be achieved through a complex calculation, the tax authorities have implemented different methods defining how and to which extent these costs are to be allocated to acquired assets and capitalised as incidental acquisition costs and to which extent they have to be (re)qualified into costs in connection with a disposal of assets and also be deductible first upon divestment of assets.
+Because a direct allocation of the fees to individual investments can only be achieved through a complex calculation, the tax authorities have implemented different methods defining how and to what extent these costs are to be allocated to acquired assets and capitalised as incidental acquisition costs and the extent to which they have to be qualified, or requalified, into costs in connection with a disposal of assets and also be deductible first upon divestment of assets.
 Within a total investment period, the tax authority in Munich, for instance, stipulates the treatment of at least one instance of annual expenditure consisting of management fee, broken deal costs and other professional expenses as a non-deductible incidental acquisition cost of the investments.
 Additionally, at least one annual expenditure may only be deducted upon disposal of the investments as a divestment cost.
 The remaining expenditure that occurred during the investment period should be deductible.

-On the other hand, the tax authority of Wiesbaden is of the opinion that such expenses have to be annually capitalised during the total investment period in the proportion of the outstanding commitment at the end of a respective year to the total fund’s commitment.
+On the other hand, the tax authority of Wiesbaden is of the opinion that such expenses have to be capitalised annually during the total investment period proportionately on the basis of the outstanding commitment at the end of the applicable year in relation to the fund's total commitment.

 vi Carried-interest taxation